 4. Horse riding in the Central Heartland

 Horse riding is central to Mongolian life, children become highly accomplished early and riders can handle their horses with skill and ease.
-The tough, sprighty and numble Mongolian horse has stamina and strength that belies it diminutive size.
+The tough, sprightly and nimble Mongolian horse has stamina and strength that belies it diminutive size.
 Taking a ride across the open steppe is the perfect way to feel a connection with the vast landscape and nomadic people.
 Your carefully selected horse will carry you across all sorts of terrain and a short guided trek up to Tovkhon Khiid (Monastery) is a great experience.

 5. Going on Migration

-The nomadic herders across Mongolia will move home 3,4 or occasionally more times in a year to find the best pastures in spring and summer or places to hunker down for the harsh autumn and winter.
-Why not join then to pack up their gers, load up their belongings and sheperd, on horseback, their animals to their next home.
+The nomadic herders across Mongolia will move home three, four or occasionally more times in a year to find the best pastures in spring and summer or places to hunker down for the harsh autumn and winter.
+Why not join then to pack up their gers, load up their belongings and shepherd, on horseback, their animals to their next home.
 One their build the gers and settle back in to daily life.
 A move may take just a day or perhaps more; either way it's a real adventure as you help take care of the animals along the way.

 6. Camel Riding in the Dunes

 Whether you are visiting the Gobi's Khongoryn Els (the Singing Dunes), some of the largest sand dunes in Mongolia, or the shifting sands of Elsen Tasarkhai in Bayan-Gobi a camel ride is almost obligatory.
 The Bactrian camels of Central Asia are the two-humped variety and wear very shaggy coats in the winter.
 You'll feel like a true explorer.
 Read more